binipringle/right-to-be-forgotten/_texts/1-origins-and-evolution.md

 ## Distinction between the right to be forgotten and the right to privacy

 There is a lot of overlap between the right to be forgotten and the right to privacy because they both involve personal information published or publishable on the internet.
 At their core, however, these rights are distinct.
 The right to privacy concerns information that is not (or should not be) publicly known, while the right to be forgotten involves information that was publicly known.
 Thus, the right to be forgotten is not about privacy; instead, it is about the ownership of public information pertaining to oneself, and the right to have that information deleted or erased if such erasure does not conflict with the data controllers rights under law.

 ---

+## Surveillance

+why it's important to be forgotten for surveillance

+---